Our sample size calculator is the perfect tool to let you find the optimal sample size for your surveys – without needing to get bogged down by maths!

 It should be noted that there will likely be different profiles of visitors on different days of the week, so this will also need to be taken into account.

-Increasing the value of certain responses helps to ensure your sample size data reflects the overall population.
+Increasing the value of certain responses helps to ensure your calculated sample size data reflects the overall population.

 Find the middle ground